BeomsuKwon/DodgeGame/README.md

 - Guided Bullet[Blue] : Follow the player.

-- Lightning Bullet[Yello] : It stops in place for a certain period of time.
+- Lightning Bullet[Yellow] : It stops in place for a certain period of time.